SC DOT to update public on plans for congested eastern stretch of I-526

 The area has been plagued by heavy traffic for years.
 Travelers have limited space on the bridges, and the highway is routinely filled with trucks en route to the S.C.
 Ports Authority.
 Morning and afternoon rush hours can be intense.

-Last year, the state announced plans to double the width of the entire length of I-526 from four to eight lanes — threatening homes and businesses.
+Last year, the state announced plans to double the width of the entire length of I-526 from four to eight lanes — which would mean the removal of homes and businesses.

 On the western portion of the corridor, which stretches from West Ashley to North Charleston, the expansion is expected to cost an estimated $1.1 billion and affect about 300 homes and businesses.